odennav/large-scale-system-microservices-gcp/README.md

 Caching is managed using Redis, RabbitMQ facilitates asynchronous processing, and Cassandra handles horizontal data partitioning.

-Deployment is on Kubernetes on GCP, enabling auto-scaling, high availability, and rolling upgrades.
+Deployment is on Google cloud kubernetes engine, enabling auto-scaling, high availability, and rolling upgrades.